pdehn/ckdom/README.md

    document
  - strings are automagically converted into a TextNode
  - partials are supported using named templates (see example)
+ - the 'txt' helper creates a plain textNode

 Example
 ---